2kodevs/Search-Engine/README.md

 ![Advanced](./images/advanced.png)

-Here as can configure some other params, like the similarity percent and the pseudo feedback
+Here you can configure some other params, like the similarity percent and the pseudo feedback

 > Read the inputs description at the `?` symbol for more information.

-Once you save your inital configuration, you are ready to make queries in the system.
+Once you save your initial configuration, you are ready to make queries in the system.

-> You can change the setting change and save the settings as many times as you want.
+> You can change and save the settings as many times as you want.

 ![Query](./images/empty.png)